RIR360/development/journal/2025/march.md

 - If you don't know what to think and how to reflect then follow three steps:
   - Think about the past learnings.
   - Think what condition are you now.
-  - Plan what can be improved in the future
+  - Plan what can be improved in the future.
+- Main goal of this practice to take better deicions for the future.